yxw1300/Solar-Cell-Surface-Degradation-Monitor-System/README.md

 System is designed and created by Neil Wang (yxw1300@case.edu), Paul McCabe, Kehley Coleman from ECSE398 Senior Project at Case Western Reserve University.

 The whole system consists of Arduino Due, Keithley2400, two mechanical relays, 25-pin PCB board with spring-loaded probes.
 The detailed description and controling program are attached in the files below.

+For measured data storage, please define file name in the python file.
+For example, input "PreExposure.csv" or "PostExposure.csv" to change the designation.
+Plus, add column names accordingly in the python file.
+For example, add "cell sequential", or "Exposure Condition".